ahmadlabaran/rms/README.md

 # RMS - Result Management System

 This is a project for managing academic results in a university setting.
 It's built with Django and includes a web interface for different types of users to manage student grades and academic records.
+The project also includes a REST API for external integration.

 ## What This Project Does